-Computed tomography angiography (CTA) is an X-ray that uses contrast materials to examine blood flow in blood vessels.
+A computed tomography (CT) angiogram is an X-ray that uses contrast materials to examine blood flow in blood vessels.
 Computed tomography (CT) uses a complex machine to take X-rays from many different views to produce detailed 2D images that can be combined by a computer to form 3D images.

 - Legs or arms

-A CTA helps identify diseased, narrowed, enlarged and blocked blood vessels and locate where internal bleeding may occur.
+A CT angiogram helps identify diseased, narrowed, enlarged and blocked blood vessels and locate where internal bleeding may occur.
 Some specific uses include:

 - Detecting atherosclerosis, a narrowing of the arteries

 - Detecting an aneurysm, a ballooning out of a section of a blood vessel

 - Examining arteries in the lungs to check for blockage of a blood vessel